mesonbuild/wrapdb/readme.txt

-This repository contains a Meson build definition for project libuv.
+This repository contains a Meson build definition for project zstd.

 For more information please see http://mesonbuild.com.